KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/README.md

 # Objects, Scopes, and this {#top}
 Grouping like properties and functionality together can make applications easier to write and maintain.
 Keeping scope small and targeted is part of that process.
 These are abstract concepts and will require hands-on practice to connect the dots.

+We will move the drink list that is hard coded in the HTML and build it out programmatically using JavaScript.

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##
 This section will help guide you through the following steps: